Rorywork/pokemon-master/README.md

 #### Debugging

-During my tests I encountered a lot of different bugs which I then had to debug.
+During my tests, I encountered a lot of different bugs which I then had to debug.
 Here are some of the key examples:

-* I encountered a bug regarding the gamestate whereby when I changed the API call to display a random Pokemon from where it originally called an API to show Electrode the javascript could not call the API faster than I could click through the Gamestate resulting in Electrode not changing to a new random Pokemon.
-In order to remedy this I added an extra step to the gamestate after the loading screen, the additional time allows enough of a gap for the new API to be called and the new image to load.
+* I encountered a bug regarding the game state whereby when I changed the API call to display a random Pokemon from where it originally called an API to show Electrode the javascript could not call the API faster than I could click through the game state resulting in Electrode not changing to a new random Pokemon.
+In order to remedy this, I added an extra step to the game state after the loading screen, the additional time allows enough of a gap for the new API to be called and the new image to load.

-* The background image for the page has a gradient dark filter over the top creating an aethetically pleasing visual effect, however I had a bug whereby the overlay only went to a certain point of the background image which ruined the effect.
-To fix this I game the background image the fixed property, the repeat property and the repeating linear gradient property instead of just linear gradiant.
+* The background image for the page has a gradient dark filter over the top creating an aesthetically pleasing visual effect, however, I had a bug whereby the overlay only went to a certain point of the background image which ruined the effect.
+To fix this I gave the background image the fixed property, the repeat property, and the repeating linear-gradient property instead of just linear gradient.
 This fixed the bug and improved the aesthetics.

-* The arrow keys were not selecting from the random Pokemon as they should often missing a spot seemingly randomly, and the gameboy stopped loading up for a day.
-I debugged it and realised I had some out of date code from a previous font I was using which was trying to pull the font from a websitwe which has now been discontinued.
-This stoppede my whole gameboy from loading and introcuded what seemed to be bugs on the changes I was making.
+* The arrow keys were not selecting from the random Pokemon as they should often missing a spot seemingly randomly, and the Gameboy stopped loading up for a day.
+I debugged it and realised I had some out of date code from a previous font I was using which was trying to pull the font from a website which has now been discontinued.
+This stopped my whole GameBoy from loading and introduced what seemed to be bugs on the changes I was making.
 I identified and removed this code and it fixed the problem.

-* The rotation on the Pokemon was originally done using some outdate javascript code, when I came the stage where I wanted to stop the image and make it bigger I could not get the CSS to act this way on the class, therefore I did more research modernized the code and the rotation now works and is stopped when necessary.
+* The rotation on the Pokemon was originally done using some outdated javascript code, when I came the stage where I wanted to stop the image and make it bigger I could not get the CSS to act this way on the class, therefore I did more research modernized the code and the rotation now works and is stopped when necessary.

 #### User Tests